Why PMI Testing?

 There are two types of PMI Testing

-Because specifications for materials used in industry are increasingly more specific, the need for PMI testing has been steadily increasing.
+Because specifications for materials used in the industry are increasingly more specific, the need for PMI testing has been steadily increasing.
 XRF and OES types of PMI are available, and both analysis techniques offer advantages and disadvantages.

 X-ray Fluorescence (XRF)